NightHnh099/send-messages-to-discord-webhook/README.md

-# Send messeges to a Discord Webhook
+# Send messages to a Discord Webhook
 ## Usage
 Should be attached to a <form> tag.